yuvarajmonarch/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1.Use the standard libraries in python for finding linear regression.
+1. Use the standard libraries in python for finding linear regression.

-2.Set variables for assigning dataset values.
+2. Set variables for assigning dataset values.

-3.Import linear regression from sklearn.
+3. Import linear regression from sklearn.

-4.Predict the values of array.
+4. Predict the values of array.

-5.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+5. Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.

-6.Obtain the graph.
+6. Obtain the graph.

 ## Program:
 ```
 /*
+Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.

+Developed by: YUVARAJ B
+RegisterNumber: 212222040186

 import pandas as pd
-data=pd.read_csv("/content/Placement_Data.csv")
+data=pd.read_csv("C:/Users/SEC/Downloads/Placement_Data.csv")
 data.head()

 data1=data.copy()